Bee pollinating a flower

 Letters of Recommendation Required 3

-Prior to admission, students are expected to have completed 15 credits in the Natural Sciences, covering subjects such as physics, chemistry, biochemistry, genetics, physiology, molecular biology, ecology, and/or evolution.
-Must include one course in statistics or advanced mathematics.
-Students who do not meet these requirements will be advised to complete the prerequisite coursework in residence.
+Prior to admission, applicants are expected to have completed 15 credits in the natural sciences, covering subjects such as physics, chemistry, biochemistry, genetics, physiology, molecular biology, ecology, and/or evolution.
+This must include one course in statistics or advanced mathematics.
+Applicants who do not meet these requirements will be advised to complete the prerequisite coursework in residence.

 The Graduate School sets minimum requirements for admissions.
 Academic program admission requirements are often more rigorous than those set by the Graduate School.
 Please check the program’s website for details.